Football: City crush Stoke with magnificent seven, Palace stun Chelsea

 "I think Man United came here for the point and they got it," Klopp moaned.
 "I'm sure if we played like this, you could not do this at Liverpool.
 Obviously for Man United it is OK."

-Chris Wood's 85th minute equaliser rescued Burnley in their 1-1 draw against 10-man West Ham at Turf Moor.
+Chris Wood's 85th-minute equaliser rescued Burnley in their 1-1 draw against 10-man West Ham United at Turf Moor.

-Michail Antonio gave West Ham the lead in the 19th minute, but Hammers striker Andy Carroll was sent off after catching Mee with an elbow less than two minutes after being booked for the same offence.

-Swansea climbed out of the relegation zone as Tammy Abraham's brace sealed a 2-0 win against Huddersfield.
+Swansea City climbed out of the relegation zone as Tammy Abraham's brace sealed a 2-0 win against Huddersfield Town.

-Abraham put Swansea in front three minutes before half-time at the Liberty Stadium and the on-loan Chelsea forward struck again with his fifth goal of the season in the 48th minute.